More Information About Personal Loans

 Your Choice of Lender

 Interest rates vary from lender to lender.
 Credit unions tend to charge lower interest rates than banks and online lenders sometimes charge less than credit unions.
-Depending on your particular circumstances, you might qualify for a lower rate from an online lender because they use unique underwriting methods that calculate your credit worthiness using additional factors other than just your credit score.
+Depending on your particular circumstances, you might qualify for a lower rate from an online lending partner because they use unique underwriting methods that calculate your credit worthiness using additional factors other than just your credit score.
 To learn more about unique underwriting methods – click here.

 Variable Rate Loans

-As mentioned previously, you will get a lower initial interest rate if you take out a variable rate loan, but you could end up paying more over the life of your loan.
+As mentioned previously, you will likely get a lower initial interest rate if you take out a variable rate loan, but you could end up paying more over the life of your loan.

 Secured vs. Unsecured Personal Loans